Terry Fox Run

 in commemoration of Canadian cancer activist Terry Fox and his Marathon of Hope.

-The event was founded in 1981 by Isadore Sharp, who had contacted Terry in hospital by telegram and expressed his wishes to hold an annual run in Terry's name to raise funds for cancer research.
+The event was founded in 1981 by Isadore Sharp, who had contacted Fox in hospital by telegram and expressed his wishes to hold an annual run in Fox's name to raise funds for cancer research.
 Sharp had lost his son to cancer in 1979.
 The event is held every year on the second Sunday following Labour Day.
 Since its inception, it has raised via the 'Terry Fox Foundation' over $750 million (CAD).
 The run is informal which means that the distance often varies, usually between 5 and 15 kilometres; participation is considered to be more important than completing the set distance.
 There are also runs set up by schools of every level, often with shorter distances than the "official" ones.

 The Terry Fox Run has no corporate sponsorship, in accordance with Terry Fox's original wishes of not seeking fame or fortune from his endeavour.
-During his cross-Canada run, he rejected every endorsement he was offered (including from multinational corporations such as McDonald's), as he felt that it would detract from his goal of creating public awareness.
-The Terry Fox Runs have no advertisements on any race related materials (such as T-shirts, banners, etc.).
+During his cross-Canada run, he rejected every endorsement he was offered, as he felt that it would detract from his goal of creating public awareness.
+The Terry Fox Runs have no advertisements on any race related materials (such as T-shirts, banners, etc.), and the Terry Fox Foundation's policies are explicitly against profiting from association with the charity goal of the run, though not-for-profit support is welcomed.

 History

 The Terry Fox Foundation was founded in 1988 after it separated from the Canadian Cancer Society.
-Since its inception, The Terry Fox Foundation has raised over $800 million for cancer research.
+Since its inception, The Terry Fox Foundation has raised over $950 million for cancer research.
 Currently, Terry Fox Runs take place every year with many participants from all over the world.
 The Run is a volunteer led, all-inclusive, non-competitive event with no corporate sponsorship, incentives or fundraising minimums.
 Fox laid out these wishes before his death in 1981.

 In 2007 The Terry Fox Foundation created the Terry Fox Research Institute to conduct transnational research to significantly improve outcomes for cancer patients.
-In the fiscal year ending March 31, 2013, The Terry Fox Foundation directed $27.7 million to its cancer research programs.
+In the fiscal year, ending on March 31, 2013, The Terry Fox Foundation directed $27.7 million to its cancer research programs.

 The Terry Fox Foundation has expanded beyond the traditional Run as well, by holding various other events.
 These events include National School Run Day, where schools throughout Canada hold a Run to commemorate Fox and raise funds, and The Great Canadian Hair "Do", which is a fundraising event that can take place at any time of the year.
 Participants are able to make the event as creative as they want— shave their heads, dye their hair a wacky colour, include a manly leg wax, and recruit friends to shave their heads as well.